timlnx/blog.lnx.cx/_posts/2023-02-04-querying-block-device-sizes-in-python-on-linux-and-mac-os-x.markdown

 I drafted this blog post in 2016 (at least), but held off publishing it until I could have it fact checked.
 Well, 6 years have passed...
 I am 99% sure the information in this blog post is correct.
 But if you find an error with my explanation of the userspace-kernel-device dataflow then please send me an email so I can understand it better and update this post.
 Thank you!

+> *Updated: 2025-06-06 - Fixed missing ioctl flow image.
+Sorry about that!*

 # The Problem